hicapacity/hicapacity-site/membership.markdown

 **Add-Ons**

 $15/month &mdash; Locker to store projects (subject to availability).
 Lockers are assigned on first come, first serve basis.
 If you are interested in getting a locker please see Noah, Ed, or James.
+Please note that the higher tier of membership includes a locker, if you want an additional one, you will need to an extra $15/month.

 ** Where **